Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 ![Campaign Member Collection Variable](2.8 - campaign member collection variable.png)

 OK, now you are all ready to add Flow elements that will use these varaibles.
-First, select the Explorer tab and check your work.
-You should have six variables.
+But first, select the Explorer tab and check your work.
+You should have six variables, two of each type.
 You can check their properties by single-clicking on them, and edit by double-clicking.

 ![Variables in Explorer](2.9 - variables in explorer.png)